bitrise-io/devcenter/_articles/en/api/incoming-and-outgoing-webhooks.md

 - triggers
 - builds
 - api
-summary: Both incoming and outgoing webhooks can be set up with the Bitrise API.
+description: Both incoming and outgoing webhooks can be set up with the Bitrise API.
 They are important for automatic build triggering and the reporting of build events to other services.
 menu: